 If you made any oral agreements with the landlord when you saw the apartment or during the walk-through, they should be written in the contract.
 This includes any exceptions to the building's rules.
 Some buildings don't allow move-ins to happen after five pm, for instance.
 If you plan to move during those hours, you'll need to write that into the contract.
 You'll want to ask about pets or if you can run a home business from your apartment or even if you want to paint the walls a different color or use nails to hang pictures.
 Make sure it's all in your lease because changing a lease later on can open the door to increased rent.

 If you are renting a rent-stabilized place, makes sure the rent-stabilization rider is included in the lease.

-If you used a broker, he or she may or may not be at the lease signing.
-If your broker is not present, the landlord will collect the broker's fee and pass it on to the broker.
+If you used an agent, he or she may or may not be at the lease signing.
+If your agent is not present, the landlord will collect the broker's fee and pass it on to the broker.
 Sometimes, the broker handles the lease signing on behalf of the landlord and you won't even meet the landlord

 If you used a guarantor, the landlord should have already received all necessary information from him or her, and the guarantor paperwork will be attached to the lease.